Your cart

 Compare Performance Scores of These Mattresses

-Even with a single model in the Parachute mattress range, it helps to see scores pulled together in one table for quick checking.
+Even with a single model in the Parachute lineup, it’s useful to see the scores in one place for quick comparison.

 Mattress Overall Score Support Pressure Relief Cooling Motion Isolation Durability Responsiveness